daniellaakpoguma/Data-Analsyt-Portfolio/Second Hand Shopping Insights/README.md

 2. SQL can be used to transform data
 3. Explore data using SQL and so on
 4. Visualization done in Tableau

+5. Image Classification to be done on images